 It’s Christmas time.
 Lights, candles and merry melodies.
 What is Christmas though if not a wonderful celebration of an ending and of the hopes brought by new beginnings?

 I’m a huge fan of Christmas.
-Any seasonal celebration is big in my book and in the midst of the Wintery shades of grey, the cold winds and frozen ground, a little joy becomes vital.
-And that’s what Christmas really is – and always was – all about (including before being stamped Christian).
+Any seasonal celebration is big in my book.
+And in the midst of the Wintery shades of grey, cold winds and frozen ground, a little joy becomes vital.
+And that’s what Christmas really is – and always was – all about.
+Including before being stamped Christian.

 For centuries, long before Jesus Christ’s birth date was set to the 25th of December, people across Europe would celebrate the Winter Solstice and the hope of seeing longer, warmer days return.

 The Norse would celebrate Yule from the Solstice on and all through January, they would burn large logs of wood to bring light back in the middle of the darkest days and hold celebrations and feasts.

 The end of December was also the perfect time in Europe for drinking.
 Most alcoholic beverages made from the Autumn harvest were properly fermented at about this time of year.
 Less work was needed in the farms, allowing a break in a world revolving around agriculture.

 In the South too, Romans were in complete party mode from mid-December onwards celebrating the Saturnalia, the Juvenalia and the birth of Mithra, born on… December 25th.

 So the end of December has always been seen and lived as a time of shift, of deep questioning, a moment that calls for comfort and reassurance.
 It’s a time where the people of Europe, as far as our common memory go, naturally felt the need to gather around lights, fire and food to find joy within themselves.
 Until the trees would turn green again.

 Finding light within oneself in a time of doubts and questioning.
 That’s exactly what Tarot sessions are for.